antmicro/litex-conda-compilers/README.md

 It is recommended to use the `litex-hub` channel because some recipes either require or simply should be built with packages from that channel.

-The required argument passed with `--dir` switch sets a path for a directory that will be created with output files after running `conda-build-prepare`.

-After preparing, that directory will contain such subdirectories:
+After preparing, the output directory will contain such subdirectories:
 * `conda-env` with a clean Conda environment to host the build process,
 * `git-repos` with source git repositories cloned and slightly adjusted,
 * `recipe` with an adjusted recipe (locked requirements, version set etc.).